tychen742/dataSciencePy/computer-setup.md

-If git and RStudio aren't talking to each other (i.e., you don't get the expect result from Step 6), try the following:
+If git and RStudio aren't talking to each other (i.e., you don't get the expect result from Step 3 above), try the following:

 1. Open RStudio
 2. Select the `Tools` menu -> `Global Options` -> `Git/SVN`